Mark Nelson, Ph.D

-Mark’s educational background includes a Ph.D. in Environmental Engineering Sciences from the University of Florida.
-His dissertation involved the creation of Wastewater Gardens® for protection of groundwater quality and coral reef health along the coast of Yucatan, Mexico.
+Mark received a PhD in Environmental Engineering Sciences from the University of Florida.
+His dissertation involved the creation of Wastewater Gardens for protection of groundwater quality and coral reef health along the coast of Yucatan, Mexico.
 His M.S. was in the School of Renewable Natural Resources, University of Arizona; and his B.A. in Philosophy/Pre-Med Sciences was from Dartmouth College.
 Mark was a summa cum laude graduate from Dartmouth, Phi Beta Kappa and is a member of Phi Kappa Phi, the honors engineering society.
-Mark was awarded the Yuri Gagarin Jubilee Medal, 1993 for outstanding service to international cooperation in space and the environment by the Russian Cosmonautics Federation; and elected a Fellow of the Explorers Club in 1994 and a Fellow of the Royal Geographical Society in 2001.
+Mark was awarded the Yuri Gagarin Jubilee Medal in 1993 for outstanding service to international cooperation in space and the environment by the Russian Cosmonautics Federation; and elected a Fellow of the Explorers Club in 1994 and a Fellow of the Royal Geographical Society in 2001.

 He is currently working with artist Meridel Rubenstein on a project called “Eden in Iraq” bringing ecological watewater treatment to the Marsh Arab communities of southern Iraq.